lunaynx/PolyPatcher/README.md

 - **Disable Enchantment Books** - Stop enchantment table books from rendering.
 - **Disable Item Frames** - Stop item frames from rendering.
 - **Disable Mapped Item frames** - Stop item frames only with maps as their item from rendering.
-- **Disable Unpickable Grounded Arrows** *(not in original)* - Stop arrows that are in the ground and cannot be picked up from rendering.
+- **Disable Grounded Arrows** - Stop arrows that are in the ground from rendering.
-- **Disable All Grounded Arrows** - Stop arrows that are in the ground from rendering, regardless of state.
 - **Disable Attached Arrows** - Stop arrows that are attached to a player from rendering.
 - **Disable Skulls** - Stop skulls from rendering.
 - **Disable Falling Blocks** *(not in original)* - Stops falling blocks from rendering.